Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Collider Analysis

 \item [] {{\bf C4}\,:} In the DL channel, the signal topology does not allow for a pair of opposite sign same flavor (OSSF) leptons in the final state arising out of the decay of $Z$-boson.
 Thus to exclude the $Z$-peak, we veto the events with a pair of OSSF leptons having an invariant mass $M_{\ell^{+}\ell^{-}}$ in the following window: $M_Z-10 ~ {\rm GeV}\,<\,M_{\ell^{+}\ell^{-}}\,<\,M_Z+10$ GeV.

 \item [] {{\bf C5}\,:} The next step is to select the leptons and the jets coming from $W$ boson in the DL and SL channels, respectively.
 As the decay of $\chi$ ensures the presence of one $\mu$, the two possible combinations of leptons in the final state are $\mu \mu$ or $\mu e$ where the second lepton originates from the decay of $W$ in DL channel.
-While the selection of the $\mu e$ final state is trivial, it is quite challenging to identify the muon is coming from $\chi$ or from $W$.
+While the selection of the $\mu e$ final state is trivial, it is quite challenging to figure out whether the muon is coming from $\chi$ or from $W$.
 We first check the distribution of $\Delta R$ between $\tau_h$ and $\mu$ for the $\mu e$ combination.
 We observe that in most of the signal events, spatial separation between $\mu$ (coming from $\chi$) and $\tau_h$ is smaller than that of $\tau_h$ and $e$ originating from $W$.
 Although this feature is most prominent for the benchmark with the lowest $m_\chi$, it persists for the other two benchmarks as well.
 For the $\mu\mu$ combination as well the same argument holds.
 First we choose the $\mu$ closer to the $\tau_h$.
 Then we check if the $\mu$ and the $\tau_h$ have opposite charges and if it is the case, we consider that $\mu$ to be the decay product of $\chi$.
 Conversely, if they have same charges, we do not reject the event just on that basis.
 We check if the $\tau_h$ and the distant $\mu$ have opposite charge.
 If so, we keep that second $\mu$ as the decay product of $\chi$ and the first $\mu$ as the one coming from $W$.
 This algorithm does not guarantee the selection of the perfect combination, still it makes the selection more efficient.
-The $\mu$ coming from $\chi$ is denoted by $\mu_\chi$ throughout the rest of the discussion.
+To validate this method, the distributions of $\Delta R$ between $\mu-\tau_h$ for $\mu\mu$ and $\mu e$ final states in DL channel are shown in Figure \ref{fig:drs}.
+The negligible difference between the distributions prove that this algorithm is exempted from any obvious selection bias.
+The backgrounds in those plots are: $TT+$jets, $TT(V)+$jets and $VV(V)$.
+The $TT+$jets contain $t\bar{t} \to bW$ for SL and DL decay modes; the $T(T)V+$jets include $TV$ and $TTV$ processes, {\em e.g.} $tW+$jets and $t\bar{t}h$; while the $VV(V)$ include the di and tri-boson processes.